owncloud/ocis/services/collaboration/README.md

   For example: `https://wopi.example.com`.

 * `COLLABORATION_WOPI_SHORTTOKENS`:\
-  Needs to be set if the office application like `Office Online` complains about the URL is too long  (which contains the access token) and refuses to work.
+  Needs to be set if the office application like `Microsoft Office Online` complains about the URL is too long  (which contains the access token) and refuses to work.
 If enabled, a store must be configured.

 The application can be customized further by changing the `COLLABORATION_APP_*` options to better describe the application.